pantheon-systems/documentation/source/content/solr.md

 ---
-title: Apache Solr on Pantheon
+title: Pantheon Search (formerly Pantheon Solr)
-description: Detailed information on using Apache Solr on your Pantheon Drupal or WordPress site.
+description: Detailed information on using Pantheon Search with your Pantheon Drupal or WordPress site.
 categories: [integrate]
-tags: [solr]
+tags: [solr, search]
 reviewed: "2020-10-15"
 ---
-Apache Solr is a system for indexing and searching site content.
-Pantheon provides Apache Solr as a service for most plans including Sandbox, on all environments.
-No permission or action is required from Pantheon to use Solr.
+Pantheon Search (formerly Pantheon Solr) is a system for indexing and searching site content.
+Pantheon provides Solr-based search as a service for most plans including Sandbox, on all environments.
+No permission or action is required from Pantheon to use Pantheon Search.

 <Partial file="solr-version.md" />